jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 ### Extra considerations

 Whilst using a native button is a great start, there can be other things to consider.
 Does your button have a suitable accessible name?
-If the buttons purpose it to take the user to another page, should it actually be a link?
+If the button has a purpose of taking a person to another page, it should be a link (`<a>`).

 - [A complete guide to Links and buttons](https://css-tricks.com/a-complete-guide-to-links-and-buttons/) on CSS-Tricks
 - [Links, Buttons, Submits, and Divs, Oh Hell](https://adrianroselli.com/2016/01/links-buttons-submits-and-divs-oh-hell.html) by Adrian Roselli